We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 A key assertion of the Marxist perspective is that material production is the most fundamental of all human activities - from the production of the most basic of human necessities such as food, shelter and clothing in a subsistence economy, to the mass production of commodities in modern capitalist societies.
 Whether this production takes place within a modern or a subsistence economy, it involves some sort of organisation and the use of appropriate tools; this is termed the 'forces of production'.
 Production of any type was recognised by Marx as also involving social relations.
 In modern capitalist societies these 'relations of production' lead to the development of a division of labour reflected in the existence of different social classes.
 For Marxists, it is these forces and relations of production together that constitute the economic base (infrastructure) of society.
 The superstructure of a society - the political, legal, educational, and health systems and so on - are shaped and determined by this economic base.

 The orientation of this approach as applied within medical sociology is towards the social origins of disease.
 Health outcomes for the population are seen as being influenced by the operation of the capitalist economic system at two levels.

 First, at the level of the production process itself, health is affected either directly in terms of industrial diseases and injuries, stress-related ill health, or indirectly through the wider effects of the process of commodity production within modern societies.
-The production processes produce environmental pollution, whilst the process of consuming the commodities themselves have long-term health consequences such as eating processed foods, chemical additives, car accidents and so on.
+The production processes create environmental pollution, whilst the process of consuming the commodities themselves has long-term health consequences associated with eating processed foods, chemical additives, car accidents and so on.
 Second, health is influenced at the level of distribution.
 Income and wealth are major determinants of people's standard of living - where they live, their access to educational opportunities, their access to health care, their diet, and their recreational opportunities.
 All of these factors are significant in the social patterning of health.